phax/phoss-smp/docker/README.md

 # phoss SMP Docker configuration

 This folder contains the Docker configuration files for phoss SMP.
-It is based on the official `tomcat:10.1-jdk25` image.
+It is based on the official `tomcat:10.1-jre25` image.
+Only the Dockerfiles that build phoss SMP from source inside the container use `tomcat:10.1-jdk25`.
 It is recommended to run production Docker images with at least 4GB of RAM.

 Prebuild images are available from: